KarolinaKipson/ComputerVisionPi/README.md

 # ComputerVisionPi

-Simple repository for Computer Vision projects with Raspberry Pi and PiCamera.
+As a part of Software Development for Industrial and Mobile Robotics course this is a repository for Computer Vision projects in Python with Raspberry Pi and PiCamera.

 Traffic light example:
 https://youtu.be/HOTRp_T66QQ